jluby127/AstroQ/README.md

 And then install via:
 ```
-pip install . (you may want include a "-e" flag if you intend to be editing the code)
+pip install -e .
 ```

 This will set up the environment and all dependency packages.
-Once again, it is very important that you _**do not**_ run the pip installer until you have obtained a Gurobi license.
-I cannot stress this enough.

-### Install ttpsolver
-One of the optimalAllocation dependencies is a package we co-developed, the TTP Solver (Traveling Telescope Problem).
-While the AstroQ autoscheduler decides which requests should be observed on a given night, the TTP solves for the optimal slew path to observe all those targets within the night.
-This package is automatically installed via pip from the environment.yml; however, you must navigate to its local path update your environment variables.
-For more information on installation and documentation of the TTP, see its Github Repo at: https://github.com/lukehandley/ttp.

 # Run instructions

 To test installation and practice the workflow of running the autoscheduler, use the supplied example.
 From your terminal, run the following command:
 ```
-astroq schedule -rf examples/hello-world.json -cf examples/config_hello_world.ini
+astroq bench -nr ... -ns ... -cf ...
 ```

 ## Flags